-His work has been enthusiastically embraced by archaeologists and anthropologists working in this area.
+Now based in Purbeck, artist Brian Graham has enjoyed a lifelong fascination with places where evidence of our earliest human ancestors has been found.
+His work has been enthusiastically embraced by archaeologists and art lovers alike.
 The Natural History Museum, London, possesses and has exhibited one of his portfolio works, The Book of Boxgrove.
-In January 2009 he shared a Nature Live Event there, entitled Boxgrove Art and Artefacts, with Professor Chris Stringer, Merit Researcher at the Natural History Museum and co-author with Professor Peter Andrews of another publication about Brian’s work, Starting From Scratch.
+In January 2009 he shared a Nature Live Event there, entitled Boxgrove Art and Artefacts, with Professor Chris Stringer, Merit Researcher at the Natural History Museum and co-author with Professor Peter Andrews of another publication about Brian’s work entitled Starting From Scratch.

-His work is in several prestigious private collections and in many public collections including The National Museum of Wales, the art galleries of Dorchester, Southampton, Leicester, Huddersfield and York as well as the universities of Oxford, Cambridge, Southampton and London.
-In 2008, Brian Graham was awarded an Honorary Doctorate of Arts by Bournemouth University where for some years he has acted as visual arts consultant.
-Also that year, a richly illustrated hardback monograph, Brian Graham, Flint and Flame, written by critic and broadcaster Charlotte Mullins was published by Hart Gallery.
-Represented between 1998 and 2012 by the Hart Gallery in London, Graham produced several solo exhibitions, mainly for their Islington Gallery, participated in many International Art Fairs, including London, Nimes and Geneva, and has taken part in numerous group shows.
+Brian Graham’s work is in several prestigious private collections and in many public collections including The National Museum of Wales, the art galleries of Dorchester, Southampton, Leicester, Huddersfield and York as well as the universities of Oxford, Cambridge, Southampton and London.
+In 2008, Brian Graham was awarded an Honorary Doctorate of Arts by Bournemouth University where for some years he acted as visual arts consultant.
+Also that year, a richly illustrated hardback monograph, Brian Graham, Flint and Flame, written by critic and broadcaster Charlotte Mullins was published by Hart Gallery, who represented him in London between 1998 and 2012.